 To create snapshot replicas, Veeam Backup & Replication uses Hyper-V VM snapshot capabilities.

 All subsequent replication jobs are incremental.
 Veeam Backup & Replication copies only those data blocks that have changed since the last replication cycle.
-To keep track of changed data blocks for Hyper-V VMs, Veeam Backup & Replication uses its proprietary changed block tracking mechanism (for VMs registered on Microsoft Hyper-V Server 2012 R2 and earlier) or RCT (for VMs registered on Microsoft Hyper-V Server 2016).
+To keep track of changed data blocks for Hyper-V VMs, Veeam Backup & Replication uses its proprietary changed block tracking mechanism or resilient changed tracking (RCT).
 For more information, see Changed Block Tracking.

 For each new incremental run of the replication job, Veeam Backup & Replication triggers a regular snapshot of the replica.
 Blocks of data that have changed since the last job run are written to AVHD(X) files.
 Thus, the created replica snapshot acts as a new restore point.

 As a result, for every replicated VM, Veeam Backup & Replication produces a full replica and a chain of snapshots, or restore points.
-The latest snapshot in the chain mirrors the state of the original VM.
-If the original VM fails for any reason, you can temporary or permanently fail over to the latest restore point or to an earlier point in time.
+The latest snapshot in the chain mirrors the state of the source VM.
+If the source VM fails for any reason, you can temporary or permanently fail over to the latest restore point or to an earlier point in time.

 Veeam Backup & Replication creates and maintains the following types of replica files:

 - Full VM replica (a set of VM configuration files and virtual disks)

 - Replica restore points (VM snapshot files)